chrisoulam7947/github-tutorial/README.md

 7. How to roll back changes

 **What is Git?**

 Is version control: It takes snapshots of your code

+Snapshot- keeps older version of your code

+Doesn’t require github

+Runs in the command line

+Basic workflow

+You have a directory (folder) of files

+Once we initialize git (for version control), we call it a repository (repo for short)

+Edit files (save them on the way)

+Add files (to the stage)

+Commit them

 **What is Github?**